Music Ministry

 Cantare Cantor Ministry

 Cantare Cantor Ministry at St. Paul’s develops leadership for music and liturgies in the parish.
 This includes music for both ordinaries and propers of the Mass, as well as other music that leads the faithful in prayer.
-This ministry is in a development phase.
-Check back for more details or contact Wendy Quarve for more information.
+Cantare currently meets monthly, on the third Sunday of the month after the 10am Mass.
+Contact Wendy Quarve for more information.

 Upcoming Events